-If you love Stranger Things as much as we do (#obsessed) then you’ll be super excited to know that mega-talent Millie Bobby Brown is launching her own beauty line – which is named after her Grandmother, Florence.
-Created with Gen-Z in mind it’s pared back, cool, vegan and affordable.
-The collection will launch on Boots.com on the 10 September, and will be in 600 Boots stores from 25 September.
-Psst: Keep your eyes peeled for our exclusive interview with Millie in Health & Beauty’s next issue (in store 23 October 2019).
+If you’re a fan of Hollywood mega-talent Millie Bobby Brown, then you’ll be delighted to know that the teen star has launched her own beauty line, florence by mills – which is named after her grandmother, Florence.
+Created with Gen Z in mind, it’s pared-back, cool, vegan and affordable.
+The collection is available now on Boots.com, and in selected Boots stores.
+Psst: Keep your eyes peeled for our exclusive interview with Millie in Health & Beauty’s next issue (in store 23 October).

-Condoms at the ready: today heralds the start of Sexual Health Week 2019.
-Supported by Brook (the charity who look after sexual health and wellbeing for under 25s), the theme this year is sex, relationships, and disability.
+Condoms at the ready!
+Sexual Health Week last month was supported by Brook (the charity who look after sexual health and wellbeing for the under-25s).
+The theme was sex, relationships, and disability.
 The aim?
-To remove stigma around inclusivity (let’s not forget the recent controversy around sex ed in schools covering same-sex relationships) as well as disability.
+To remove stigma around inclusivity (let’s not forget the recent controversy around sex ed in schools covering same-sex relationships), as well as disability.
 These taboos mean that, sadly, thousands of young people are missing out on education, information and support.
 Get involved!

 The ultimate feel-good Instagram follow?
-We defy you not to be moved – and inspired – by blind dogfluencer @maggiethewunderdog.
-Found on the streets of Lebanon, someone had shot the pregnant pooch 17 times (including in her eyes!) and cut her ear off.
-Luckily she was rescued, moved to Brighton in 2018 and lives with Mum, Kasey, and furry sister Mischka.
-But despite her horrific history, Maggie is, quite literally, the living embodiment of joy and love, spreading happiness among her over 240k adoring Instagram followers.
+We defy you not to be moved – and inspired – by blind dog-fluencer @maggiethewunderdog.
+Found on the streets of Lebanon, someone had shot the pregnant pooch 17 times!
+Luckily, she was rescued, moved to Brighton, East Sussex, in 2018 and lives with Mum, Kasey, and furry sister Mischka.
+But despite her horrific history, Maggie is, quite literally, the living embodiment of joy and love, spreading happiness among her 240k+ adoring Instagram followers.
 According to her mum she ‘sees with her heart’.
 (She’s also just launched a human clothing line to support the charity that rescued her).
-Maggie for PM!
+Maggie rules!

-National training body Mental Health First Aid England has announced that 140,000 people have been trained as ‘mental health first aiders’ – aka employees who can provide confidential support in the workplace for colleagues with issues including depression, stress and anxiety.
+National training body Mental Health First Aid England has announced that 140,000 people have been trained as ‘mental-health first aiders’ – aka employees who can provide confidential support in the workplace for colleagues with issues including depression, stress and anxiety.
 Yep, a clear sign that employers throughout the UK are taking mental health seriously now.
-(But if you have mental ill-health yourself and you’re feeling excessively anxious or depressed see your GP or contact SANEline, a mental health helpline on 0300 304 7000.)
+(If you have mental ill health yourself and you’re feeling excessively anxious or depressed, see your GP or contact SANEline, a mental-health helpline on 0300 304 7000.)